vlasky/pdf-reader-mcp/memory-bank/activeContext.md

 - `read_pdf_page_text` uses the `pagerender` callback for potentially better accuracy on specific pages.
 - Removed inherited filesystem tools to focus solely on PDF functionality.
+- Added support for fetching PDFs via URL using `fetch`.